Cowlitz River swimming hole in Washington

 The Setting and Landscape

 When you arrive, the Cowlitz River opens up into a generous natural swimming hole sculpted by centuries of current and stone.
-The water runs crystal clear, revealing smooth river rock and shifting gravel beds beneath the surface.
+The water runs clear, revealing smooth river rock and shifting gravel beds beneath the surface.
 The surrounding forest presses close on both banks, keeping the atmosphere cool and sheltered even on warm summer afternoons.
 Dragonflies skim the water's edge, and if you're patient and quiet, you may spot osprey or great blue herons working the river upstream.
 The Cowlitz River holds deep cultural significance — it is the lifeblood of the Cowlitz people, who have called this watershed home for thousands of years, and that history lends the place a quiet, grounding reverence that goes beyond its natural beauty.

 Swimming the Cowlitz